dionyziz/arbitrum/docs/sol_contract_docs/md_docs/arb-bridge-peripherals/tokenbridge/ethereum/gateway/L1ArbitrumExtendedGateway.md

 - `_data`: optional data for external call upon transfering the exit

 ### `getExternalCall(uint256 _exitNum, address _initialDestination, bytes _initialData) → address target, bytes data` (public)

+this does not verify if the external call was already done

 ### `encodeWithdrawal(uint256 _exitNum, address _initialDestination) → bytes32` (public)